-- i.
-The notice of motion must indicate the rationale of the motion and must be accurate and complete since it will determine what amendments are in order when the motion is considered. - ii.
-The notice of motion will become invalid if the motion is amended beyond the scope of the notice. - iii.
-Trustees may verbally serve notice of a motion that they intend to present at a future meeting during a Board or Committee of the Whole meeting. - iv.
-To submit a matter for consideration, a written notice of motion must be received by the Director before 4 p.m. on the same day of the week one week before the meeting.
+- 1. The notice of motion must indicate the rationale of the motion and must be accurate and complete since it will determine what amendments are in order when the motion is considered. - 2.
+The notice of motion will become invalid if the motion is amended beyond the scope of the notice. - 3.
+Trustees may verbally serve notice of a motion that they intend to present at a future meeting during a Board or Committee of the Whole meeting. - 4.
+To submit a matter for consideration, a written notice of motion must be received by the Director before 4 p.m. on the same day of the week one week prior to the meeting.
 For example, notices of motion for a Monday meeting must be received by 4 p.m. on the previous Monday.
-The Chair of the Board, in consultation with the Vice Chair, will have the discretion on whether to accept late submissions and direct staff to add to the appropriate agenda, but not later than 48 hours before the start of the meeting. - a.
-Student Trustees and Shakowennakara:tats can submit notices of motion.
+The Chair of the Board, in consultation with the Vice Chair will have the discretion on whether to accept late submissions and direct staff to add to the appropriate agenda, but not later than 48 hours prior to the meeting start time. - Student Trustees and Shakowennakara:tats are able to submit notices of motion.
 The submission must include the name of the elected Ward Trustee who is sponsoring the motion.
-The email submission may be sent by the Student Trustee or Ward Trustee. - v.
-All notices of motion should be reviewed by the Director, Officer of Trustee Services and the Chair of the Board (or designate) to ensure that the submission is in accordance with the procedure outlined and does not contravene the Education Act and any other legislation. - vi.
+The email submission may be sent by the Student Trustee or Ward Trustee - 5.
+All notices of motion should be reviewed by the Director, Officer of Trustee Services and the Chair of the Board (or designate) to ensure that the submission is in accordance with the procedure outlined and does not contravene the Education Act and any other legislation. - 6.
 Feedback may be provided to the member submitting the notice of motion related to providing clarification on statements made and actions requested.